gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 My mother's-side cousin picked up his lantern.
 "To try somewhere else?"

 "I suppose.
-Maybe it---behind you!"
+Maybe it—behind you!"

 The *iyemnelili* lunged out of the shadows, chittering and snapping its claws.
 It was shaped like a scorpion but as large as a mule, low against the ground